JackSzwergold/Writing/memories/Creepy Bibliophile Comedian.md

 A few weeks later John’s ex-wife had moved back in with him.
 When I talked to her at some small gathering she repeated some variant of the same story John pushed on us: Her roommate was depressed and glum all the time she lived with him so the fact he died suddenly like that didn’t surprise her.

-But it was hard to shake the impression—as she told me that story—that she was secretly, non-verbally stating, “And you believe that, right?” in her mind.
+But it was hard to shake the impression—as she told me that story—that she was secretly, non-verbally stating, “And you believe that, right?”

 I didn’t really believe any of it to be honest.
 But I didn’t know what to say, or who to say it to or what difference it would make at that moment.
+Who was I to judge?
 John and his wife were back together and her former roommate was dead and that is what that was then, now and always.

 ***